 4 | River Korana

 Korana is a popular rafting destination among professionals, due to a yearly international rafting competition “Rast Raft” (I know it sounds made up!).
-Rafting on Korana will reveal to you parts of river that are otherwise unaccessible.
+Rafting on Korana will reveal to you parts of the river that are otherwise inaccessible.
 The route takes you across more than thirty waterfalls.

 Besides few old watermills, you won't see any settlement on this route.
 The length is 10 km, but if you are an experienced rafter you can also arrange a longer, 15 km route, that crosses Rastoke, the most extreme part of the river.